 Monday 10 Feb and Tuesday 11 Feb 2020.

 The cost is $650 for two full days.
 Discounted registrations are available for students at a cost of $500 for two days.
 One day tickets are available for $400 (no student discounts available).
 Registrations include lunch, morning and afternoon tea, plus lecture notes and electronic material (e.g., slides, Python codes, sample data).

-Registrations will open in Jan 2020, and the process will be managed by ASN Events via the registration portal.
+Registrations are managed by ASN Events via the registration portal.